Does Depression Ever Go Away If Left Untreated?

 If you are struggling with depression and don't want to talk to a therapist, there are some things that you can try on your own.
 However, if you don't find relief, it's typically in your best interest to seek professional help.

-• Journaling - Sometimes getting your thoughts and feelings out of your head and onto paper can help you process painful situations that you have experienced.
+• Start journaling - Getting your thoughts and feelings out of your head and onto paper can sometimes help you process painful situations that you have experienced.
 This can help you work through your feelings and recover from your depression.

 • Get enough sleep - Every situation in life is just harder if you are operating on a night of insufficient sleep.
 Your body needs rest, so try to get around eight hours of sleep each night.

-• Make good food choices - When experiencing feelings of depression, it's easy to have changes in your appetite.
-Typically, people with depression experience a loss of appetite.
-However, it could also lead to overeating.
+• Make good food choices - When experiencing depression, it's common to have changes in your appetite.
+People with depression often experience a loss of appetite; However, it could also lead to overeating.
 Make sure you work to keep your eating in check if you are struggling and focus on having small amounts of food throughout the day.
 Try to include fruits, vegetables, and whole grains in your diet.
 Studies have found that those who mostly eat fast food and junk food tend to have higher risks of depression than those who eat fresh, healthy foods.

 • Try meditation - Mindfulness meditation can help you reconnect with yourself and learn to cope with your feelings.
-It's a way to recognize what you are feeling without allowing it to control you or make you feel anxious.
-Meditation can also teach you how to focus on your breathing, which helps you shift your mind from what's causing your anxiety to breathing deeper and stretching exercises.
+It's a way to recognize what you are experiencing without allowing it to control you or make you anxious.
+Meditation can also teach you how to focus on your breathing, which helps you shift your mind from what's causing your anxiety to breathing more deeply and stretching.

-• Connect with others - The normal response to depression is to withdraw from family and friends.
-However, these are the people with whom you need to try to spend time when dealing with depression.
-Spending time with people who can help you feel "normal" again can often help significantly.
+• Connect with others - The typical response to depression is to withdraw from family and friends.
+However, these are the people with whom you may want to spend time when dealing with depression.
+Being with people who can help you feel like yourself can often help significantly.
 Even a few minutes with friends or family can be beneficial.

 iStock/Prostock-Studio